leolopez13/ApplicasterYouTube/README.md

-testISOFormattingWithHours() - tests the formatting of the string returned by the GTLRYouTube_Video which is in ISO8601 format testISOFormattingWithMinutes() - tests the formatting of the string returned by the GTLRYouTube_Video which is in ISO8601 format testISOFormattingWithSeconds() - tests the formatting of the string returned by the GTLRYouTube_Video which is in ISO8601 format
+testISOFormattingWithHours() - tests the formatting of the string returned by the GTLRYouTube_Video which is in ISO8601 format testISOFormattingWithMinutes() - tests the formatting of the string returned by the GTLRYouTube_Video which is in ISO8601 format testISOFormattingWithSeconds() - tests the formatting of the string returned by the GTLRYouTube_Video which is in ISO8601 format testSearching() - UI test - Want to test that we can query the Youtube API with a search term testPlayVideo() - UI test - Want to test that we can still query the Youtube API with a search term and then play a video from that result in the youtube player
 ```

 ## Deployment